 Connectivity – Wireless headphones come with Bluetooth 4.2 or above – anything less is quite dated now, with Bluetooth 5 and above being the gold standard of wireless connectivity.
 Extra features to look out for include aptX HD, aptX Adaptive, aptX Low Latency, and any support for Hi-Res Audio codecs (AAC, FLAC, and so on) or virtual surround sound codecs such as Dolby Atmos/Sony 360.

-How can I find the best headphone deals on Amazon Prime Day?
+How can I find the best headphone deals on Black Friday and Cyber Monday?

-While Amazon does stock lots of big names, there are thousands of small brands that will be offering too-good-to-be-true deals on Prime Day.
+While most retailers stock lots of big names, there are thousands of small brands that will be offering too-good-to-be-true deals, particularly at Amazon.
 We’d recommend avoiding brands you’ve never heard of or headphones that seem ridiculously cheap.

 Here at TechRadar, we’ve tested headphones from a huge range of manufacturers that we trust – here’s a selection of audio brands that are worth looking out for: